-8 Key Principles of Effective Team Management
+8 Effective Team Management Principles for IT

 According to a study by Paul J. Zak and his colleagues published in the Harvard Business Review in 2017, trust is closely linked to employee engagement and performance.
 The study found that when people feel trusted, they experience an increase in oxytocin, a hormone that promotes cooperation and trust.
 This, in turn, leads to better communication, higher productivity, and increased loyalty to the team and the organization.